 Go through the provided guide and see how and what to discover in the iDevice verification report provided by Dr.Fone.
 Find out more details about the basic device information, multiple hardware and software parameters, and device statuses with the help of such diagnostics.
 This will help you ensure that the iPhone you are about to buy is real and is not involved with the Apple refurbished section.

 The first task associating the iDevice verification report on Dr.Fone involves how to view it properly.
 After you have downloaded and installed the latest version of Wondershare Dr.Fone on your computer, continue with the following steps to check phone credibility:

 Connect the iPhone that needs to be checked with Dr.Fone using a cabled or wireless connection.
 As it appears on the left panel under the My Device section, select it.

 With the panel appearing on the front, you can check the device details in general.
 For that, select the Device Details option on the top right to access a new window.
-You can find all information on the device listed down there.
+You can find all the information on the device listed below.

 If you seek to verify the details of your iDevice, select the Verification Report button on the top-right side of the screen.
 This will help you view the verification report of the iDevice after an in-depth assessment.

 A comprehensive report with all the device details and comparisons will be displayed.
 You can use the Open in Notepad option or use the Save as image or Save as text option to save all verified details.